GaloisInc/safeware-benchmark/README.md

 # How to Participate
 --------------------

-If you are interested in participating, please email _safeware.benchmark@galois.com_ to request the ciphertexts of interest to you, and we will prepare a USB key for you.
-(The entire collection of ciphertexts is 170GB, so Internet delivery would be prohibitive.)
+The ciphertexts are available on [Dropbox](https://www.dropbox.com/sh/of90kypq8j1nayo/AABwcjxsFOLYfx4adQkZ8GLna?dl=0).
+Alternatively, please email _safeware.benchmark@galois.com_ to request the ciphertexts of interest to you, and we will prepare a USB key for you.

 You may also email _safeware.benchmark@galois.com_ with the required submission information once you have developed a break.